 This type of agriculture is greatly present in the areas around the Mediterranean Sea; however, this type of climate is best developed in Central Chile.
-The strong & cold up-welling currents provide cool marine air and moderate winter temperatures in the coastal regions except for the Mediterranean basin and South & Western Australia.
+The strong and cold up-welling currents provide cool marine air and moderate winter temperatures in the coastal regions except for the Mediterranean basin and South and Western Australia.

 1 Dry, warm summer with offshore trade winds:

 Relatively higher temperatures around 20 to 30 Degree C are noticed in the summer months while the highest temperature recorded is away from the coast and in the more eastern continental Mediterranean.
 The belt of influence of westerlies gets shifted a little towards poles in summers when the sun is overhead at the Tropic of Cancer.

 - Therefore, the rain-bearing winds are not likely to reach Mediterranean lands

 - Therefore, the air is dry, heated, and is of low relative humidity